Gå till innehåll

 Summary

-In Sweden fentanyl has been found in surface waters at very low levels, but because of the expected high potency and expected bioconcentration, risk can not be excluded.
-Mechanism-based efficacy data is lacking.
+Risk.
+Found in very low concentrations in water in the environment in Sweden, but due to high expected potency and expected bioconcentration, risk cannot be excluded.
+Mechanism-based efficacy data are lacking.

 Fass environmental information